What is corporation tax? A guide for UK limited companies

 Put dates and deadlines in your diary

-It’s a good idea to add your corporation tax filing and payment due dates to your calendar, and add reminders a few weeks before.
+Add your corporation tax filing and payment due dates to your calendar, and set reminders a few weeks before.

 Stay in the loop on UK tax laws

-HMRC sometimes changes the corporation tax bands, rates, and rules – visit the website for the latest info.
+HM Revenue and Customs sometimes changes the corporation tax bands, rates, and rules.
+Visit the website for the latest information.

 Double-check your calculations

 When calculating your corporation tax, double-check your figures.
-Accounting software like Xero can help you.
+Xero accounting software can help you.

 Put money aside to pay your taxes